Deficiency zero for random reaction networks under a stochastic block model framework: A stochastic block model framework for binary CRNs

-We then consider a randomly generated network $G_n(n,p_n)$, which we will simply denote $G_n$ throughout, where the set of vertices is the set of complexes $\mathcal{C}_n^0$, and the probability that there is an edge between two vertices is given as follows \begin{enumerate} \item an edge in $E^{0,1}_n$ appears in the random graph with probability $p_n^{0,1}=n^{\alpha_{0,1}}p_n$, \item an edge in $E^{0,2}_n$ appears in the random graph with probability $p_n^{0,2}=n^{\alpha_{0,2}}p_n$, \item an edge in $E^{1,1}_n$ appears in the random graph with probability $p_n^{1,1}=n^{\alpha_{1,1}}p_n$, \item an edge in $E^{1,2}_n$ appears in the random graph with probability $p_n^{1,2}=n^{\alpha_{1,2}}p_n$, \item an edge in $E^{2,2}_n$ appears in the random graph with probability $p_n$, \end{enumerate} where $\alpha_{0,1},\alpha_{0,2},\alpha_{1,1},\alpha_{1,2}$ are parameters that can be used to control the structure of the random graph.
-Each random graph now corresponds to a reaction network in the following way, \begin{enumerate} \item each vertex with positive degree represents a complex in the reaction network, and \item each edge represents a reaction (we assume all reactions are reversible and hence do not worry about direction). \end{enumerate}
+We then consider a randomly generated network $G(N_n,p_n)$, which we will simply denote $G_n$ throughout, where the set of vertices is the set of vertices $\mathcal{C}_n^0$, and the probability that there is an edge between two vertices is given as follows \begin{enumerate} \item an edge in $E^{0,1}_n$ appears in the random graph with probability $p_n^{0,1}=n^{\alpha_{0,1}}p_n$, \item an edge in $E^{0,2}_n$ appears in the random graph with probability $p_n^{0,2}=n^{\alpha_{0,2}}p_n$, \item an edge in $E^{1,1}_n$ appears in the random graph with probability $p_n^{1,1}=n^{\alpha_{1,1}}p_n$, \item an edge in $E^{1,2}_n$ appears in the random graph with probability $p_n^{1,2}=n^{\alpha_{1,2}}p_n$, \item an edge in $E^{2,2}_n$ appears in the random graph with probability $p_n$, \end{enumerate} where $\alpha_{0,1},\alpha_{0,2},\alpha_{1,1},\alpha_{1,2}$ are parameters that can be used to control the structure of the random graph.
+Each random graph now corresponds to a reaction network in the following way, \begin{enumerate} \item each vertex with positive degree in the random graph represents a vertex in the reaction network graph, and \item each edge in the random graph represents a reaction in the reaction network graph.
+We can assume all reactions are reversible, i.e., that $y\to y'\in \Re \implies y'\to y \in \Re$, since deficiency does not depend on the direction of the edges. \end{enumerate}

-Note that $G_n$ can have isolated vertices, whereas the corresponding reaction network can not (by construction).
-Thus, $G_n$ is not technically a reaction network.
-However, we denote the deficiency of corresponding reaction network by $\delta_{G_n}$ so as not to require more notation.

-\begin{remark} In later sections it will be more useful to work with the expected and actual number of edges in each set $E^{i,j}_n$ instead of $p^{i,j}_n$.
-Thus, for convenience we denote by $M_{i,j}(n)$ the number of realized edges from $E^{i,j}_n$ and by $K_{i,j}(n)=\E M_{i,j}(n)$ the expected number of realized edges from $E^{i,j}_n$.
+We will denote the reaction network associated with the graph $G(N_n,p_n)$ by $R(N_n,p_n)$, which we will often simplify to $R_n.$ We will denote the deficiency of $R_n$ by $\delta_{R_n}.$ \begin{remark} In later sections it will be more useful to work with the expected and actual number of edges in each set $E^{i,j}_n$ instead of $p^{i,j}_n$.
+Thus, for convenience we denote by $M_{i,j}(n)$ the number of realized edges from $E^{i,j}_n$ and by $K_{i,j}(n)=\E [M_{i,j}(n)]$ the expected number of realized edges from $E^{i,j}_n$.
 It is straightforward to see that $M_{i,j}(n)$ has a binomial distribution, and from Remark \ref{sizeEij} that

 for $(i,j)\neq (2,2)$ and $K_{2,2}(n)=n^4p_n$. \end{remark} With the stochastic block model above, we can model a wide range of reaction networks by tweaking the parameters $\{\alpha_{i,j}\}$.
 Next, we provide a few examples to illustrate this flexibility. \begin{example}[The case $\alpha_{0,1}=\alpha_{0,2}=\alpha_{1,1}=\alpha_{1,2}=0$]